- 1 Purpose

-This policy applies to the naming of buildings (or part thereof), infrastructure and built spaces including all grounds, gardens, sporting fields and other open spaces contained within the University's Physical Estate.
+This policy applies to the naming of buildings (or part thereof), infrastructure and built spaces including all grounds, gardens, sporting fields, roads and other open spaces contained within the University's Physical Estate.
 This policy excludes the naming of collections, centres, institutes, professorial or sponsored chairs, lectureships and fellowships.

 3 Policy Statement

 The University may name elements of the Physical Estate for a range of reasons.
 These reasons include:

 - functional naming (i.e. B Block)

 - recognition of outstanding service or outstanding contribution (i.e. Allison Dickson Lecture Theatre)